 Bone broth contains glucosamine and chondroitin.
 These help with arthritis and joint pain (though the science is still being verified).

 You don't have to buy expensive supplements, just add bone broth to your diet!

 Bone broth is gelatin which is a protein and since it is so economical to make, it is an inexpensive source of protein.

-Glycine supports the body's detoxification, supports digestion and the secretion of gastric juices.
-Glycine also promotes a healthy immune system, digestive tract, and central nervous systems.
+Glycine supports the body's detoxification, supports digestion, and secretion of gastric juices.
+Glycine also promotes a healthy immune system, digestive tract, and central nervous system.

 Proline supports skin health.